Primary

 Push down to full lockout, then return only halfway (about 45 degrees of elbow flexion), push down to lockout again, then return all the way up.
 Count as one rep. Use 60-70% of your normal pushdown weight.
 The partial rep should be just as controlled as the full portion.

-Want One and a Half Rep Pushdown in your program?
+See where One and a Half Rep Pushdown fits in your weekly plan

 Attach bar to high cable pulley.